ticketsource/gists/iframe/README.md

 **Special use case!**

-Becasue we check for `performance_id` first the other parameters provided are ignored, we also allow a shortened version where if the value given for `target` looks like a performance id we treat it as such instead.
+Because we check for `performance_id` first the other parameters provided are ignored, we also allow a shortened version where if the value given for `target` looks like a `performance_id` we treat it as such instead.
 The following examples are equivalent:

 ### Full
 ```html